writethedocs/www/docs/conf/australia/2018/cfp.rst

 Presentations will be scheduled in 30-minute blocks.
 We won't be doing Q&A after the talks, but we ask that speakers be available at the front of the stage for a few minutes of the break after their talk to answer questions.

-Mini-workshop will be scheduled in 60-minute blocks.
+Mini-workshop will be scheduled in 2 hour blocks.
 This mini-workshop can be around anything to do with documentation.

 Speaker benefits & logistics
 ----------------------------